microsoft/vstest-docs/RFCs/0031-Multi-Test-Run-Finalization.md

 When `Run All Tests` is performed in VS, tests for projects can be executed separately.
 In this case also combining/merging of data attachments is not performed.
 Coverage reports are not merged. `Analyze Code Coverage for All Tests` is showing coverage report for only one of the test projects.

 # Proposed Changes
 1. Introduce a `IDataCollectorAttachments` interface which can be implemented by Test Platform extensions and provide custom logic to combine/merge attachments.
 Below interface should be used only for providing logic to combine/merge information from data attachments from independent test executions.
-This interface should **not be** used to for modifying separated data attachment.
+This interface should **not be** used for modifying separated data attachment.
 Test Platform will invoke `HandleDataCollectionAttachmentSets` only if at least 2 data attachments related to Collector (through `GetExtensionUris`) are created by independent test executions.

 ```
 namespace Microsoft.VisualStudio.TestPlatform.ObjectModel.DataCollection